IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 #### Sign Up

 - As a user, I want to sign up for the page so I can log in into the application
+- As a user, I want to give my username, password currency during the registration

 #### Log In